VisualService/dotnet-zoom-meeting-SDK/README.md

 1. Grab the package from nuget ```Install-Package VisualService.Xamarin.iOS.ZoomSDK``` and install it as a dependency to your Xamarin.iOS platform project.

-2. Implement a IMobileRTCMeetingServiceDelegate (which should also inherit from your "Cross platform interface" as a DependencyService);
+2. Implement an IMobileRTCMeetingServiceDelegate (which should also inherit from your "Cross platform interface" as a DependencyService);

 3. In the IMobileRTCMeetingServiceDelegate class you should initialize the SDK as follows: